 The Quark almost imperceptibly shuddered, then stopped.
 I glanced at my control panel trying to determine what had happened.
 Aside from the change in the ship’s momentum, every other measurement was unremarkable.
 The fore scanners showed a green-blue planet, the aft scanners a blazing yellow-white sun.
-I tried to move the ship backwards, away from Eleutheria.
+I tried to move the Quark backwards, away from Eleutheria.
 Energy was expended but the ship did not move.
 I then tried moving up, down and sideways to similar effect.
 I cut the engines and all extraneous power sources in order to save energy, and then began to investigate why my ship had stopped moving.
-It had to have been because of some form of counterforce, but my logs told me nothing.
+It had to have been because of some form of counter-force, but my scan-logs told me nothing.

 I brooded until I fell asleep.

 When I awoke I was amazed to discover the projection of a small, frail man standing in front of me.
-There were beads and ribbons in his hair and he had a gnarly, matted gray beard.
+There were beads and coloured ribbons in his hair and he had a gnarly, matted gray beard.
 He wore a white sari, which hung loosely on his lank, bony frame.
-Because he was translucent, and stood in front of the fore scanner, a filtered image of the green-blue planet could be seen through his body.
+Because he was translucent and stood in front of the fore scanner, a filtered image of the green-blue planet could be seen through his body.

 The moment I noticed him he greeted me with a low bow and said, “Welcome to Eleutheria.
 Namaste.”

 There were so many ways I could have responded to this first encounter.
-I could have been afraid, startled or full of anticipation, curiosity and hope.
+I could have been afraid, startled or full of anticipation, curiosity or hope.
 I regret to report that I was simply disappointed.
 Seeing an image of a human in front of me, even one as oddly dressed and wild-looking as this one, meant that Eleutheria had not only been discovered, it had been colonized, and was therefore just another piece of human history that had been lost and found.
 Such discoveries happen every year and are rarely headline news.

 The wiry old man, apparently reading my mind, said, “Fame is not the only reason you are here my friend.”